Houston officer apparently lied in seeking warrant before raid that left 2 dead, chief says

 Acevedo said that one officer has previously been relieved of duty, and the person he referred to as the investigating officer is still hospitalized and will also be relieved.
 A message with the police union about whether Goines has legal representation was not immediately returned Friday night.

-Acevedo said there was a 911 call earlier in January from a woman who said her daughter was doing heroin in the home that was raided.
+Acevedo said there was also a 911 call from a woman who said her daughter was doing heroin in the home that was raided.
 "This was not just an investigator deciding to go target a house, as far as we've determined so far, for no reason," he said.

 If information was determined to have been falsified for the warrant it would be a crime, Acevedo said.
 But the details of exactly what occurred are still under investigation, he said.
 He said that search warrants have been obtained for cellphones.